Pentylenetetrazol: Research

 Pentylenetetrazol has been used experimentally to study seizure phenomena and to identify pharmaceuticals that may control seizure susceptibility.
-For instance, researchers can induce status epilepticus in animal models.
+Recent preclinical work has used pentylenetetrazol to evaluate experimental antiseizure compounds.
+For example, the synthetic molecule BICS01 showed no protective effect against PTZ induced seizures in mice despite suppressing epileptiform activity in hippocampal slice models For instance, researchers can induce status epilepticus in animal models.
 Pentylenetetrazol is also a prototypical anxiogenic drug and has been extensively used in animal models of anxiety.
 Pentylenetetrazol produces a reliable discriminative stimulus, which is largely mediated by the GABA_{A} receptor.
 Several classes of compounds can modulate the pentylenetetrazol discriminative stimulus, including 5-HT_{1A}, 5-HT_{3}, NMDA, glycine, and L-type calcium channel ligands.

 Pentylenetetrazol is being studied as a wakefulness-promoting agent in the treatment of idiopathic hypersomnia and narcolepsy.